The best bars in King’s Cross

 For cocktails and a bit of high-flying in the area, The Booking Office wins.
 Part of the Renaissance Hotel, it’s a tall-ceilinged place to drink, with dark wood and soaring gothic arches.
 Cocktails come at hotel prices – around £14 for a drink – but are expertly mixed and include options from a menu of ‘elixirs and potions’ in honour of nearby Platform 9 & 3/4.

 Venue says Enjoy an unforgettable celebration with St Pancras Renaissance.
-Step inside our magnificent hotel and experience the festive season in style
+Step inside our magnificent hotel and experience the New Year in style

 Sure, you know Caravan for its coffee and its continent-hopping small plates, but don’t overlook it as a pretty spot for a well-mixed drink.
 Crowd-pleasing cocktails – from brunchtime bellinis to spritzes – rub shoulders with originals on the drinks list, including the Flying the Coop, which features ginger, sage and cardamom flavours in among tequila.